asahi417/DocumentClassification/README.md

   <br><i> Accuracy of CNN models. log</i>
 </p>

-At first, variants of CNN model are compared and character-level CNN with dropout achieves the highest validation accuracy in CNN model (82 %).
+First, variants of CNN model are compared and character-level CNN with dropout achieves the highest validation accuracy in CNN model (82 %).

 <p align="center">